-Chlorine Residual shall be reported on the DMR as daily maximum value.
+Chlorine Residual shall be reported on the DMR as Daily Maximum Value.

-Dissolved oxygen shall be reported on the DMR as a minimum value.
+Dissolved oxygen shall be reported on the DMR as a minimum vale

-Total Phosphorus shall be reported on the DMR as a daily maximum value.
+Total Phosphorus shall be reported on the DMR as a monthly average and daily maximum value.

 Total Nitrogen shall be reported on the DMR as a daily maximum value.
-Total nitrogen is the sum total of Total Kjeldahl Nitrogen, Nitrate, and Nitrite.
+Total Nitrogen is the sum total of Total Kjeldahl Nitrogen,

+Nitrate and Nitrite.